icpc/ccs-specs/Contest_API.md

 delete notification will be sent last.
 - when a notification is sent the change it decsribes must alreday have happened.
-I.e. if a client recieves an update for a certain endpoint a `GET` from that enpoint will return that satate or possible some later state, but never an earlier state.
+I.e. if a client recieves an update for a certain endpoint a `GET` from that endpoint will return that state or possible some later state, but never an earlier state.
 - the notification for the [state endpoint](#contest-state) setting `end_of_updates` must be the last event in the feed.